zprogrammer-code/cli-applications-jukebox-denver-web-010620/README.md

 ### The `list` Method

-This method takes in an argument of the `songs` array of `puts` out the following:
+This method takes in an argument of the `songs` array and `puts` out the following:

 ```bash
 1. Phoenix - 1901